blukatdevelopment/UnchainedWorldsOld/core_edition/classes/warrior.md

 When your melee weapon attack misses by 2 or less, you may use your bonus action to lock weapons with the targeted creature, and you make a contested athletics check.
 If you succeed, you force your weapon against their block and deal half damage.

 ### Reckless Strike
-When you make the first attack on your turn, you may do so fiercely and without regard for your own safety.
+When you make the first melee attack on your turn, you may do so fiercely and without regard for your own safety.
 When you do, you gain advantage on that attack roll.
 Until the start of your next turn, attacks made against you have advantage.

 ### Charge
 When you move at least 20 feet in a straight line before attacking, your next attack deals an additional 1d8 damage if it hits.